-- $\sim$ Alternating current.
-The device is suitable for alternating current. - Direct current.
-The device is suitable for direct current only. - WEEE disposal and recycling symbol.
+,,,, \sim Alternating current.
+The device is suitable for alternating current.
+Direct current.
+The device is suitable for direct current only. - Fuse.
+Indicates a fuse specification or location.
+WEEE disposal and recycling symbol.
 The WEEE symbol is attached to the product in compliance with the EU directive 2012/19/EU on Waste Electrical and Electronic Equipment (WEEE).
 It is intended to deter the improper disposal of this product and to promote reuse and recycling.